codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 This is a more granular way to control how your branch affects your pipeline.

 >Notice that we recommend you follow the first method of having multiple simple pipelines with different branch expressions in the trigger dialog, instead of having a single complex pipeline that is using step conditionals.
-Remember that in Codefresh you can create as many pipeline as you want for a single project instead of being limiter to 1 pipeline per project.
+Remember that in Codefresh you can create as many pipeline as you want for a single project instead of being limited to 1 pipeline per project.

 ## Handling Pull Request events

-PR event, open

-Pr sync
+The big power of Codefresh becomes evident when you realize that you can have extra pipelines that respond to specific Pull Request events.
+For example you can have a specific pipeline that runs **only** when a Pull Request is opened for the first time or when a Pull Request is closed.

+You can see all supported Pull Request events in the trigger dialog.

+{% include image.html
+lightbox="true"
+file="/images/guides/choosing-pr-events.png"
+url="/images/guides/choosing-pr-events.png"
+alt="Choosing PR events for a pipeline" caption="Choosing PR events for a pipeline" max-width="80%"
+%}

+>Remember that the events shown are those supported by your Git provider.
+Not all Git providers support all possible Pull request events.

+You can select multiple Pull Request events for a single pipeline, or have multiple pipelines that respond to individual Pull Request events.
+There is no right or wrong answer as it mostly depends on how your team is handling Pull Requests

+The most useful events are:

+* Pull Request open
+* Pull Request sync (when a commit happens to a PR)
+* Pull Request closed
+* Comment added on Pull Request

+There is also the shortcut checkbox for *any PR event* if you don't care about which specific event happened.

 ## Trunk based development